 - High blood pressure or cholesterol.
 This is a common condition, but it’s weighed heavily in underwriting because it’s thought to lead to more severe health issues.

-- Obesity and weight-related conditions.
+- Weight-related conditions.
 If your condition is severe, it will affect your premiums and potentially your ability to get life insurance.

 - Diabetes.
 Here too, the disease can increase your chances of potentially life-threatening complications.